-The majority of the Company's sales of utility poles are made in response to public tenders issued by customers, primarily regional electrical and telecommunication companies.
+The majority of the Company's sales of utility poles are through multi-year contracts and in response to public tenders issued by customers, primarily regional electrical and telecommunication companies.
 The key criteria in successfully obtaining orders are high quality, consistent on-time delivery, customer service and competitive prices.
 The Company's ability to offer a variety of species and preservatives, combined with its multiple plant locations and large inventories, creates a competitive advantage.